 - It's not impossible to defeat him in melee, but it's certainly risky.
 High AC is critical, but less so than high EV and SH.
 Buff yourself as much as possible, call up whatever summons you can, and make sure you've got rC+++ and rElec; you want to avoid as many of his hits as possible, and to take most of the sting out of any that get through.

 In Greek myth, Antaeus was a tireless giant who drew strength from the earth.
 Heracles defeated him by holding him aloft, robbing him of his powers.
 Forcing Antaeus to fly with Polar Vortex is a very thematically suitable way of defeating him, but does not affect him any differently than it does any other enemy.
 (Plus, he resists the cold-themed damage of Polar Vortex.)

 In Dante's Inferno, Antaeus is found in the last circle of Hell, a frozen lake known as (surprise) Cocytus.
 The only unfettered giant, he agrees to help Virgil and Dante down into Cocytus; in exchange, Virgil promises that Dante, still living, will increase Antaeus' fame in the mortal world.
 Whether Dante ever fulfills this promise (or the many other similar promises he makes) is not revealed, although one might argue he did in fact fulfill it by writing of his travels through Hell.

 Despite his description in-game, Antaeus was not in fact a titan, but simply a giant who was born of Poseidon and Rhea.

-During the Christmas holiday, Antaeus' home is changed from Cocytus to the North Pole, and he dons a festive hat, fur-lined loincloth, and sack full of (presumably) toys to celebrate.
-This has no effect on gameplay whatsoever.
+During the Christmas holiday of 2014 and 2015, Antaeus' home was changed from Cocytus to the North Pole, and he donned a festive hat, fur-lined loincloth, and sack full of (presumably) toys to celebrate.
+This had no effect on gameplay whatsoever.